 On March 17, 2016, the Board of Directors adopted share ownership guidelines for independent directors according to which each independent director is expected to hold at least five times the value of his or her annual base cash compensation in Subordinate Voting Shares and/or DSUs, based on the greater of: (i) the current market price of the Subordinate Voting Shares; and (ii) the closing price of the Subordinate Voting Shares or DSUs, as applicable, were acquired.
 There is a five-year transition period for independent directors to comply from the date of joining the Board of Directors or from the adoption of the guidelines, whichever is greater.
-As at April 28, 2020, all independent directors met the expected minimum share ownership, except for Ms. Samardzich, who was appointed as a director on December 1, 2017 and for whom the transition period runs until November 30, 2022.
+As at April 21, 2021, all independent directors met the expected minimum share ownership, except for:

+(i) Mr. Hernández, who joined the Board of Directors on November 30, 2020 and for whom the transition period runs until November 29, 2025;